lkesteloot/unsong/unsong.md

 “ARE YOU OKAY?” he asked.

-“Yes…” she said, still a little confused.
+“Yes...” she said, still a little confused.

 “WHAT HAPPENED?”

 Sohu strained.
 Her forehead wrinkled.
 Then a look of panic fell over her face.

-“I…I don’t remember.
+“I...
+I don’t remember.
 The eclipse started, and after that I don’t remember anything.”

 “IT IS OKAY,” said Uriel.